dlord213/fastify-prisma-template/README.md

 ### Prisma Scripts

-`npm run prisma:migrate:dev` or `yarn prisma:migrate:dev` - Creates a new migration file based on changes in `schema.prisma` and applies it.
+`npm run db:generate`- Creates a new migration file based on changes in `schema.prisma` and applies it.

-`npm run prisma:generate` or `yarn prisma:generate` - Generates the Prisma Client, allowing you to interact with your database.
+`npm run db:migrate` - Generates the Prisma Client, allowing you to interact with your database.

-`npm run prisma:studio` or `yarn prisma:studio` - Opens the Prisma Studio UI, a powerful tool for viewing and editing your data.

 ### Hash

 The `hash.ts` file provides helper functions for secure password management using `bcrypt`.

-- `hashPassword(password: string)`: A function that securely hashes a user's password before storing it in your database.

-### Generating the Prisma Client

-Anytime you change your `schema.prisma` file, you need to run this command to update the Prisma Client with the new database structure:

-### Developing with Prisma

-Use this command to create and apply new migrations during development.
-It will automatically detect changes in your `schema.prisma` and create a migration file, applying it to your local database.

-### Prisma Models `(schema.prisma)`

-- **`datasource`**: Specifies the database provider.
-Currently, it's set to `postgresql`.

-- **`generator`**: Specifies the client that will be generated.
-It's set to `prisma-client-js`.

-After making any changes in `schema.prisma`, always run `npx prisma generate` to update the Prisma Client and `npx prisma migrate dev` to apply the changes to your database.

 ### Module folder structure `(@/modules/)`